-While brainstorming new recipes to try last month, my brain kept going back to monkey bread.
+While brainstorming new recipes to try recently, my brain kept going back to monkey bread.
 I don’t know how or why, but I have a feeling it was the cinnamon-sugar-butter-dough that kept my mind racing and stomach growling.
-I used it as inspiration for a totally new recipe– perhaps a doughnut that has the same pull-apart style as monkey bread?
+I used it as inspiration for a totally new recipe—perhaps a doughnut that has the same pull-apart style as monkey bread?

 Yes, that’s what I’ll do.

 I had never made fritters until recently, but I consider myself a pro at traditional glazed doughnuts.
 Apple fritters are pretty popular in the fall season, so I decided to put a summery spin on things.
-Ladies and gentlemen, meet my homemade berry fritters.
+Bakers, meet my homemade berry fritters.

 What are Fritters?

 Fritters are deep-fried pull-apart style cakes of dough.
 The shaping process seems like it would be complicated, but there’s really no precise technique required.
 I’ll get to that in a minute.
 Apple fritters are the most common variety, but there’s also blueberry fritters, banana fritters, and even shrimp and clam fritters!
 After frying, the sweet varieties are usually dusted with sugar or dunked into glaze.

 The term “fritters” can also refer to little savory cakes such as zucchini fritters, corn fritters, or these zucchini sweet potato fritters.
 Today we’re talking about doughnut-variety fritters, a warm breakfast indulgence popular at doughnut shops.
 They’re VERY good.
 (Obviously!)